Published on Brock University (http://brocku.ca)

 Be sure to check our OSAP Guide to see what date we are currently processing paperwork for.
 Keep in mind that it may take a while for your papers to be received, depending on where they were sent from.

 You can drop by the Student Awards and Financial Aid Office at Brock to retrieve your OAN number and have your password reset.
-Our office is located on the 4th floor of Schmon Tower and our office hours are Monday-Thursday, 8:30am-4:30 pm and Friday 9:00am-4:30pm.
+Our office is located on the 4th floor of Schmon Tower and our office hours are Monday-Friday, 8:30am-4:30 pm.
 Please keep in mind that we close for lunch from 12-1pm.

 If you are not in the St. Catharines area, you can retrieve your OAN number and password at any institution that administers OSAP (i.e. McMaster University, Fleming College, Ryerson University, etc.).
 OAN numbers and passwords cannot be given out over phone or email.
 Please be sure to bring valid government issued photo ID and your social insurance card.